WordpressDev/fb-likes-list/readme.txt

 = I have posts with a lot of likes that aren't showing =

 The post doesn't get a count until it's been loaded on the front-end of the site.
+Trying to get a mass amount of posts at once could break a site.

 == Screenshots ==

-1. TBD
+1. The widget

 == Changelog ==

+= 1.0.1 =
+* Fixed widget query logic

 = 1.0 =
 * First release!